Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Convex analysis on credal sets

-\end{cor} \begin{proof} The set $\hat{\cset}$ is a convex cone whose support hyperplanes are exactly the sets of the form $H_f = \{ p\colon p\cdot f = 0 \}$ and the origin is exactly the intersection of all support hyperplanes: $\mathbf{0}\cdot f = 0$ for every $f\in \mathcal K^+$.
-We can therefore apply Proposition~\ref{prop-gruber1.4}. \end{proof} \begin{rem} In \cite{augustin2014introduction}~Chapter~1, the set constructed as in \eqref{eq-desirable-normal-cone} is called the natural extension of the assessment $\mathcal K$.
-The fact that the set of desirable gambles is the positive hull of marginally desirable assessments in $\mathcal K$ with included strictly positive gambles can also be found in Chapter~2 of the mentioned book. \end{rem} \begin{cor} Let $\cset$ be a credal set defined by constraints \eqref{eq-non-redundant-constraints} and \eqref{eq-equality-constraint}, $E\in \cset$ a linear prevision and $h$ a gamble such that $E(h) = \lpr(h)$.
+\end{cor} \begin{proof} The set $\hat{\cset}$ is a convex cone whose support hyperplanes are exactly the sets of the form $H_f = \{ p\colon p\cdot (f-\lpr(f)1_\states) = 0 \}$ for $f\in \mathcal K$, and the origin is exactly the intersection of all support hyperplanes: $\mathbf{0}\cdot (f-\lpr(f)1_\states) = 0$ for every $f\in \mathcal K$.
+We can therefore apply Proposition~\ref{prop-gruber1.4}. \end{proof} \begin{rem} In \cite{augustin2014introduction}~Chapter~1, the set constructed as in \eqref{eq-desirable-normal-cone} is called the natural extension of the assessment $\mathcal K^+ = \{f-\lpr(f)\colon f\in \mathcal K\} $.
+The fact that the set of desirable gambles is the positive hull of marginally desirable assessment $\mathcal K^+$ can also be found in Chapter~2 of the mentioned book.
+In the above references the set of strictly positive gambles is included separately.
+Here, however, the positive gambles are exactly the positive combinations of the gambles $1_x$, which are included by Convention~\ref{conv-include-1x}. \end{rem} \begin{cor} Let $\cset$ be a credal set defined by constraints \eqref{eq-cset-constraints-first} and \eqref{eq-constraint-equality}, $E\in \cset$ a linear prevision and $h$ a gamble such that $E(h) = \lpr(h)$.
 Suppose that $E(f_i) = 0$ for exactly $i\in I\subseteq \{ 1, \ldots, n \}$.
 Then there exist $\alpha_i\ge 0$ for every $i\in I$ and $\beta \in \RR$ so that